lucianghinda/allaboutcoding/cld169mru000808mk93xabchz.md

 # Refactoring instance variables to local variables in Rails controllers

 I like to use as much as possible the new features in Ruby.
-In this case, I will show how to take advantage of [shorthand hash syntax](https://dev.to/baweaver/ruby-3-1-shorthand-hash-syntax-first-impressions-19op) while changing from instance variables to local variables in controllers and views.
+In this case, I will show how to take advantage of [shorthand hash syntax](https://dev.to/baweaver/ruby-3-1-shorthand-hash-syntax-first-impressions-19op) whileThe on changing from instance variables to local variables in controllers and views.

 ## Initial code